dddiaz/dddiaz.com/README.md

 #### Dev Note
 My submodule is on commit d0552aefc03a9ea8efd22ea8ab54842fb32ccd02

+#### To revert a submodule change
+CD into submodule dir
+then do a git checkout

 # First Time Setup:
 - Update web/config/_default/params.toml to control top level config.
 - content/home/ to turn off and on widgets